craigthomas/Chip8Java/README.md

 ### Step Mode

-When started with the `-s` option, or when put into step mode by pressing the `Z` key, the Chip 8 will provide an overlay on the screen exactly the same as trace mode, but will also pause after every instruction.
+When put into step mode by pressing the `Z` key, the Chip 8 will provide an overlay on the screen exactly the same as trace mode, but will also pause after every instruction.
 By pressing the `N` key, the emulator will execute the next instruction and again pause.
 Pressing the `Z` key will leave the emulator in trace mode, but will cause it to continue executing instructions as normal.
 Pressing `C` or `Z` will cancel step and trace modes, and cause it to continue executing instructions as normal.

 ## Current Status - May 15, 2014